Kashin98/Project-API-Websites/README.md

 # Project-API-Websites
 Built Multiple websites using APIs to understand AJAX programming.
 Also used bootstrap 4 framework for CSS to practice.

+Interesting Issue I faced when building this project:

-Hosted on AWS S3 bucket, but there is an issue hosting the website on Netlify and AWS Cloudfront.
-The services request the website's resources over a https secure conn.
+There is an issue hosting this website on Netlify and AWS Cloudfront traffic redirect distrbutions.
+The above services requests the website's resources over a https secure conn.
 While most of the APIs I used are delivering the resources over https.
-The Open Weather API requires I pay 40$ a month to request API calls over https.
-This problem alone has made me host this website from my s3 bucket's unsecure endpoint and thus not be able to use the other services.
+The Open Weather API requires I pay 40$ a month to request API calls over https instead of the free http option, understandable since not everything can be free.
+I think this will be an issue for anyone trying to deploy on netlify as their main platform since it doesn't have the option to give website access over http or I have not found it .

-This issue was not foreseen when I was building the website.
-It's a small setback, but a secure connection is not a very important necessity for a website which doesn't take any personal/sensitive informtion from users.
+But how is it hosted on AWS Cloudfront where I always setup my Cloudfront distribution settings to redirect all traffic to HTTPS.
+Well the AWS CF settings are not the same for this CF distribution, for this distribution I gave the permission to allow HTTP and HTTPS.
+You can test it by changing the below cdn link to http:// or https:// and you will see them both go through, unlike all my other projects which always redirects to https://.
+Remember, if you change the link to https:// the weather app will fail due to the API calling an insecure resource over http which https will prevent, the error is visible in console when searching for a city.

-This is the bucket's direct Endpoint "http://project-cyberware.s3-website.ap-south-1.amazonaws.com"
+This is the bucket's direct Endpoint "http://project-cyberware.s3-website.ap-south-1.amazonaws.com" which is blocked

 Learned how to: